 The requirements put on an enterprise architect seem to range from very specific programming skills to broad leadership qualities as well as the ability to develop a business strategy.
-Tasks and responsibilities differ per job add: there is no one set of tasks and responsibilities for the role of enterprise architect.
+Tasks and responsibilities differ per job ad: there is not one set of tasks and responsibilities for the role of enterprise architect.

-Besides an enterprise architect, there are many other types of architects, such as business architects, information architects, IT architects, domain architects or solution architects.
+Besides an enterprise architect, there are many other types of architects, such as business architects, information architects, IT architects, domain architects, or solution architects.
 The difference between these types of architects and the enterprise architect is that the enterprise architect covers the breadth of business and IT, while domain architects focus on one aspect of the enterprise (business, IT, information) and solution architects on one small part of the implementation of the architecture (applications, software, business processes).

 Some initial work has already been done regarding the abilities and competencies that should be met by enterprise architects.
-For instance, organisations such as TOGAF [139] and the Netherlands Architecture Forum [131] have created frameworks of competencies for architects.
-Some organisations have created their own competencies frameworks [2, 150], or have even introduced their own certification programs (for example: IBM, HP, Capgemini, Federal Enterprise Architecture Certification Institute, and TOGAF).
+For instance, organizations such as TOGAF [139] and the Netherlands Architecture Forum [131] have created frameworks of competencies for architects.
+Some organizations have created their own competencies frameworks [2, 150], or have even introduced their own certification programs (for example, IBM, HP, Capgemini, Federal Enterprise Architecture Certification Institute, and TOGAF).

 Standard guidelines regarding the competencies of an enterprise architect still lack.
-Responsibilities differ per company/assignment and research showed that architects themselves expect to have to have a variety of competencies [145].
-Using pre-existing frameworks for competencies and abilities [16, 26, 2, 29, 131, 139, 145, 150] as a starting point, this Chapter provides a competency framework for enterprise architects which is geared towards the responsibilities of enterprise architects.
-The latter responsibilities are derived from the enterprise architecting processes (and associated tasks) discussed in the previous Chapter.
+Responsibilities differ per company/assignment and research showed that architects themselves expect to have a variety of competencies [145].
+Using preexisting frameworks for competencies and abilities [2, 16, 26, 29, 131, 139, 145, 150] as a starting point, this chapter provides a competency framework for enterprise architects which is geared toward the responsibilities of enterprise architects.
+The latter responsibilities are derived from the enterprise architecting processes (and associated tasks) discussed in the previous chapter.

-This Chapter is structured as follows.
-In Section 6.2 we discuss the basic competencies which an enterprise architect is expected to have.
-Section 6.3 summarises the responsibilities of enterprise architects based on the processes discussed in the previous Chapter.
+This chapter is structured as follows.
+In Sect.
+6.2, we discuss the basic competencies which an enterprise architect is expected to have.
+Section 6.3 summarizes the responsibilities of enterprise architects based on the processes discussed in the previous chapter.
 Section 6.4 then continues by discussing the personality types needed to meet these responsibilities.
-Since enterprise architects are likely to operate in teams, Section 6.5 considers competencies related to working in teams.
-Finally, before concluding this Chapter, we will briefly visit the topic of professional development of the enterprise architect, which is about cooperation and sharing best practices and certification.
+Since enterprise architects are likely to operate in teams, Sect.
+6.5 considers competencies related to working in teams.
+Finally, before concluding this chapter, we will briefly visit the topic of professional development of the enterprise architect, which is about cooperation and sharing best practices and certification.

-6.2 Relevant competencies
+6.2 Relevant Competencies

-In this Section we look at the competencies that are relevant to the work of enterprise architects.
-As we will see in the next Section, not all of these competencies are relevant to each of the roles played by architects.
+In this section, we look at the competencies that are relevant to the work of enterprise architects.
+As we will see in the next section, not all of these competencies are relevant to each of the roles played by architects.

 According to a survey among architects, one has to be a jack-of-all-trades to be a good architect [145].
-Even more, job ads for enterprise architects typically claim at least five years of experience, profound domain expertise, specific knowledge about networks, applications, operating systems, etc, communication skills and proven success in implementation.
-Providing a complete list of competencies of the enterprise architect is therefore also hardly possible.
+Even more, job ads for enterprise architects typically claim at least 5 years of experience, profound domain expertise, specific knowledge about networks, applications, operating systems, etc., communication skills, and proven success in implementation.
+Providing a complete list of competencies of the enterprise architect is, therefore, also hardly possible.
 We will limit ourselves by introducing the essential competencies on the different fields which are needed.
 In doing so, we distinguish two kinds of competencies:

-Professional competencies - Competencies dealing with knowledge, attitude and skills necessary to a successful performance in a specific function or role [17].
-Personal competencies - Competencies that can be used in several functions or roles (i.e. communication skills) and personality characteristics.
+- Professional competencies-Competencies dealing with knowledge, attitude, and skills necessary to a successful performance in a specific function or role [17]. - Personal competencies-Competencies that can be used in several functions or roles (i.e., communication skills) and personality characteristics.

-6.2.1 Professional competencies
+6.2.1 Professional Competencies